-If you’re looking for something a little bit different, stop the search.
-This 1950s inspired Little Interiors cot by Danish brand Done by Deer is uniquely striking.
+If you’re looking for something a little bit different, stop the search as this is the best cot bed for you.
+This 1950s inspired Little Interiors cot (opens in new tab) by Danish brand Done by Deer is uniquely striking.
 Switch the cot bars for a low-level bed guard to transition into toddler bed mode, and lose it entirely to create a comfortable day bed.
 It comes in four shades and measures H66cm x W125cm x D92cm.

 8. Pick a three-in-one cot bed for longevity

-Taking multifunctional children’s beds to new levels, Stokke’s Home Bed transitions from cot, to toddler bed, to sofa/play house.
+Taking multifunctional children’s beds to new levels, Stokke’s Home Bed (opens in new tab) transitions from cot, to toddler bed, to sofa/play house.
 Optional extras include a fabric roof canopy or full-on tent cover with fabric roof and sides for extra role-play realism.
-You can also add a changing tray for a space-saving nappy station.
+You can also add a changing tray for a space-saving nappy station, which, for us, makes it worthy of being one of the best cots you can buy.
 It measures H164cm x W137cm x D75cm.

 9. Go all-white for a room that's easy to change up

-Metal hairpin legs elevates this Ironwood cot in the style stakes, adding enough design difference to stand out, without going OTT.
+Metal hairpin legs elevate this Ironwood cot (opens in new tab) in the style stakes, adding enough design difference to stand out, without going OTT.
 The grey stained timber-look finish is pretty smart, too, and we love that it can be boosted with matching storage and the super stylish accessories for which Mini Maison is famous.
+Easily one of the best cot beds you can buy, in our opinion.
 It measures H95cm x W125cm x D65cm.

 11. Get the same cot as the Royal baby